diversen/auto-complete-tags/README.md

 # Auto complete tags

-A custom web component that will fetch `tag` suggestions from a data url (or API) endpoint:
+A custom web component that will fetch `tag` suggestions from a endpoint data:

 ~~~html